-The reason many people haven’t come in contact with themselves is that they don’t first of all know that where they should function exists.
+The reason many people haven’t come in contact with themselves is that they don’t, first of all, know where they should function exists.

 Exposure opens you up to choices; you are not locked up to what is, alone.
-Seek to be exposed — to careers, skills, industries, and from the variety of choices you will find something(s) that catches your attention.
-Exposure basically lays the foundation of give you what to choose from.
+Seek to be exposed — to careers, skills, and industries, and from the variety of choices, you will find something(s) that catches your attention.
+Exposure basically lays the foundation of giving you what to choose from.
 It takes you to the goldmine where you can, then, dig for the gold (your place)

 There are spaces hidden in books; from academic to entertaining, all books can get you exposed — at least if not to what you should do, to what you didn’t do.

-Movies: Movies too do a lot, especially movies from other countries and cultures.
-Animation movies, for instance, research has shown to help boost creativity and imagination.
+- Movies: Movies also do a lot, especially movies from other countries and cultures.
+Animations, for instance, research has shown to help boost creativity and imagination.

-Books and YouTube are two very powerful tools for exposure we have currently (the Bible is a book, remember).
+Books and YouTube are two very powerful tools for exposure (the Bible is a book, remember).
 The third tool will be our next main point.

-Note at this point that exposure comes in both negatively and positively, so you must watch so you don’t consume destructive contents.
+Note at this point that exposure comes in both negative and positive forms, so you must watch so you don’t consume destructive content.

-Engagement had helped many discover themselves.
-Whichever environment you find yourself, be a part of the work going on there.
+Engagement is also another tool to discover yourself.
+Whichever environment you find yourself in, be a part of the work going on there.
 Develop the attitude of always being a contributor.
-Some people call or service.
+Join service groups.

-Many musicians discovered themselves while engaging in a church, politicians in schools, writers and speakers in school clubs, founders of great organisations in community service, and the list continues.
+Many musicians discovered themselves while engaging in a church, politicians in schools, writers and speakers in school clubs, founders of great organizations in community service, and the list continues.

-Firstly, it helps you discover hidden potentials — some things you never knew you could do.
-Engaging in the various activities of a community pushes you or digs into you to your hidden potentials since you will have to do what the environment demands not just things you will naturally do if you were alone.
+Firstly, it helps you discover hidden potential — some things you never knew you could do.
+Engaging in the various activities of a community pushes you, or digs into you, to your hidden potential since you will have to do what the environment demands, not just things you would naturally do if you were alone.

-This makes engagement strongly compliment reading and YouTube where you are the one in control of what you read and watch (and you will most likely stay within your comfort zone which might not actually be your place, but just where you are used to).
+This makes engagement a strong complement to reading and YouTube where you are the one in control of what you read and watch (and you will most likely stay within your comfort zone which might not actually be your place, but just where you are used to).

 Secondly, engagement helps you develop skills.
-Apart from discovery, it is a platform of practice; where you get better in what you do.
-It kind of brings the next stage into the current.
+Apart from discovery, it is a platform of practice; where you get better at what you do.

 A quarter of the women and two-thirds of the men in a University of Virginia study chose to subject themselves to an electric shock rather than do nothing and spend time alone with their thoughts.